 What to do if you break down in the UK

-If you’re self-isolating at home due to potentially having the virus, or because someone in your home has shown symptoms, we can only help you after your isolation period is over.
+If you’re isolating due to potentially having the virus, because someone in your home has shown symptoms, or because you’ve come into contact with someone with the virus, we can only help you after your isolation period is over.

-Once your isolation is over, use the advice below, depending on your situation when you break down.
+If you’re not isolating (or once your isolation is over), follow the steps below, depending on your situation when you break down.

-If you break down on a motorway or when towing something
+If you break down in an unsafe location or when towing something

-If you’ve broken down in a potentially more dangerous location, such as on a motorway, or if you’re towing something, please do not use the app.
+If you’ve broken down in a potentially dangerous location, or if you’re towing something, please do not use the app.
 Instead, call us on 0800 400 600.

 Any customers with Business breakdown cover or an Excess policy should also call us on 0800 400 600 if you break down.